A fusion learning method to subgroup analysis of Alzheimer's disease: Introduction

 The growth mixture modeling (GMM) method \citep{fraley2002model,SLMK2007, Jung2008,mcnicholas2010model} has been popularly used for the identification and prediction of latent subpopulations for longitudinal data.
 This method requires to specify the underlying distribution of the data, which is often hard to obtain for longitudinal data, because of their complex structure.
 The k-means algorithm \citep{hartigan1979algorithm} is another popular clustering method.
 It divides the data into subgroups based on the distances between measurement vectors of subjects.
 It is difficult to apply this method to cluster functional curves, especially arising from longitudinal data with missing measurements.
 Moreover, both GMM and k-means methods need to pre-specify the number of subgroups, which is often unknown in practice, and thus introduces additional complications in the estimation procedure.

-To overcome these challenges, we apply the fusion learning method proposed in \cite{ma2017concave,Ma2019} to conduct subgroup analysis for longitudinal trajectories of the AD data.
+To overcome these challenges, we apply the concave fusion learning method proposed in \cite{ma2017concave,Ma2019} to conduct subgroup analysis for longitudinal trajectories of the AD data.
 This semi-supervised machine learning method applies concave penalty functions to pairwise differences of clinical outcomes or unknown treatment coefficients in a regression model.
-It can automatically identify memberships from latent subgroups and estimate the number of subgroups simultaneously without specifying the underlying distribution. \cite{ma2017concave,Ma2019} proposed this fusion learning method for the cross-sectional data with independent subjects observed at one time point.
-In this paper, we extend it to the longitudinal data with balanced or unbalanced repeated measures.
-However, it requires a different estimation strategy from the one considered in \cite{ma2017concave,Ma2019} given that nonlinear disease trajectories and correlated repeated measures are involved in the problem.
+It can automatically identify memberships from latent subgroups and estimate the number of subgroups simultaneously without specifying the underlying distribution.
+Although the fusion learning method was originally considered in \cite{ma2017concave,Ma2019} for the cross-sectional data setting with independent observations, it also has a great potential for subgroup analysis of other data settings such as longitudinal data and survival data.
+In this article, we extend this method to the longitudinal AD data, and investigate its numerical performance through extensive simulation studies with both balanced and unbalanced correlated repeated measures designs.
+Moreover, we propose two different data-driven methods based on the modified Bayes Information Criterion BIC and the Calinski-Harabasz (CH) index, respectively, for selecting the optimal tuning parameter involved in the concave fusion penalization method, while the CH method was not considered in \cite{ma2017concave,Ma2019}.
+We also thoroughly investigate the performance of these two data-driven methods through numerical studies.